guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

         self.generic_visit(node)
 ```

-### Capturing Comments in Python with `tokenize`
+### 💬 Capturing Comments in Python with `tokenize`

-I never desired to enforce all linter rules on the developer, I like flexibility and, well, the code is yours.
-I wanted to allow developers to disable rules by settings comments like: `# notc: CODE`.
+I never desired to enforce all linter rules on the developer.
+I like flexibility and, well, **the code is yours**.
+I want you to disable rules that don't please you by settings comments like: `# notc: VIOLATION CODE`.

 After gathering all violations in code using `ast`, I thought it would be very easy to capture such comments.

-Turns out that `ast` does not handle comments, afterall, comments are not really python code.
+Turns out that I was wrong...

+`ast` does not handle comments, afterall, comments are not really python code.

-I had then to use another lib `tokenize` to do that.
-This was more boring, because I had to read line by line and filter any comments that matches a regex:
+I had then to use another lib (`tokenize`) to do that.
+This was boring because I had to read line by line and filter any comments that matches a regex, see the function:

 ```py
 def parse_ignore_comments(content: TextIOWrapper) -> Generator[IgnoreViolation, None, None]: